mstefa/mstefa/README.md

 Hi there 👋!

-my name is Matías Stefanutti and I´m a **full stack developer**.
+my name is Matías Stefanutti and I´m a **Software Engineer**.
 I care about producing software that is both, durable and useful.
 I develop full-stack web applications, mostly with JavaScript and Node.js.
-I have experience building projects with TypeScirpt, Sequelize, Postgres, Express, React, Redux and GraphQl
+I have experience building projects with TypeScript, Golang, Java and React.

-I would like to have the opportunity to work on projects that allow me to learn more about the most recent technologies on back & front-end development, automated testing, debugging and deployment.
+I would like to have the opportunity where I can add value from my experience facing new challenges with special interest on large volumes of data and high scalability rates.

 <br/>